 What Is Enamel Paint For?

 Enamel paint has a lot of uses.
 Though it isn’t ideal for wood or drywall, it can be used on almost any other material from porcelain to metal to glass.
-Here are the most common uses for enamel paint at home.
+Here are the most common uses for enamel at home.

 Appliances are one of the first things you probably think of when you think of enamel paint.
 This means washers and dryers, sinks and tubs, and fridges.
 Anything that can be painted with enamel paint will benefit from it.